 What Are the Income Requirements for a Marriage Green Card Sponsor?

-The main Green Card sponsor’s income must meet the minimum income requirements set by the USCIS, however, may be able to further supplement the income from other assets, or even the help of close relatives.
+The main Green Card sponsor’s income must meet the minimum income requirements set by the USCIS, however, he or she may be able to further supplement the income from other assets, or even the help of close relatives.
 Let’s look into the income requirements for marriage Green Card and how to utilize the various sources of income.

 It is important to ensure that the main Green Card sponsor has enough financial resources to sponsor the marriage Green Card applicant.
 To ensure that the marriage Green Card applicant will not rely on the U.S. government for financial aid, it is imperative that the main Green Card sponsor, or additional joint sponsors, be able to meet the minimum requirements for sponsorship through Form I-864 (Affidavit of Support Under Section 213A of the INA).